Bug Too!

-Bug Too! is a platforming video game, the sequel to Bug!.
-Bug Too! was originally released for the Sega Saturn on November 30, 1996, in North America, then ported to Windows on December 10.

-Story

-The background plot involves popular action film stars Bug, Maggot Dog, and Super Fly being signed for a six-picture deal, with all six movies being filmed in a single day.
+Bug Too! is a platform game developed by Realtime Associates and SegaSoft.
+It is the sequel to Bug!, which was developed and published by Realtime Associates and Sega.
+It was first released for the Sega Saturn on December 6, 1996, in North America.
+It was later ported to Windows devices on December 10 of the same year in both North America and PAL regions.
+Finally, it was released in PAL regions for the Sega Saturn on April 24, 1997.
+Players are given the option of choosing from Bug, Maggot Dog, or Super Fly, a trio of action movie stars, who must proceed through a series of levels across multiple zones, with a boss level at the end of each zone.

+Bug Too! received mixed reviews, holding an average of 71% on Game Rankings.

 Gameplay

-Players can play as Bug, Maggot Dog, or Super Fly.
-Bug Too! is played like a traditional side-scrolling platform game.
+Players can play as Bug, Maggot Dog, or Super Fly, all big-name action film stars, with the premise being that they were signed up to do a six-picture deal that they must complete all in one day.
 The player character must make his way through all the levels in each zone, with a boss level at the end of each zone.
 Bug Too! has 3D levels, which take the side-view and tweak it.
 Bug can walk sideways up vertical surfaces and even upside down.

 Unlike the original Bug!, Bug Too! has a run button.
 The two-player mode allows players to alternate playing the game and compete for high scores.

 When the player finishes a stage with at least 100 crystals collected, they are sent to one of several bonus stages.
 If the player collects a bonus stage's requisite number of Oscars, they earn an extra life.

+Release

+It was first released on the Sega Saturn on December 6, 1996, in North America, then ported to Microsoft Windows on December 10, 1996, in North America and in June 1997 in PAL regions.
+It later got released on the Saturn in PAL regions on April 24, 1997.

+Development

+Bug Too! was developed by both Realtime Associates and SegaSoft, the former of which developed its predecessor, Bug!.
+When designing Bug Too!, the design team had to decide whether they wanted to build on the code of its predecessor or if they wanted to switch to using C compiler instead.
+They ultimately went with C compiler due to it being easier both to use and maintain.
+It was first revealed at E3 1996.